Herman van Veen

 Hermannus Jantinus van Veen (born 14 March 1945) is a Dutch stage performer, actor, author, singer-songwriter, musician and painter.
 He worked with accompanists Laurens van Rooyen and Erik van der Wurff, both of whom were pianists and composers.

+Alfred J. Kwak

-In addition to performing internationally, Van Veen is famous as the creator of Alfred J. Kwak (1976).
+In addition to performing in theatres and on television internationally, Van Veen is famous as the creator of Alfred J. Kwak (1976).
 The original one-man theatre show was adapted as a Dutch-German-Japanese cartoon (1989), which was broadcast internationally.
 In addition to creating the show's story, Van Veen also wrote, composed and performed most of the show's music.
+He sings in both Dutch and German.

-He also performed the voice-overs for the characters Johan Sebastian Kwak, Krabnagel de Kater and Professor Paljas (Professor Buffon) in the Dutch and German versions of Alfred J. Kwak.
+He also performed the voice-overs for the characters Johan Sebastian Kwak, Krabnagel de Kater and Professor Paljas ("Professor Buffon") in the Dutch and German versions of Alfred J. Kwak.